Dark Descend

 After an hour, the cave grew quiet.
 The Sun-Moon Jil hourglass slowly turned, its top half changing little by little, each shift a silent countdown toward midnight.

-Many adults lay down early too, hoping to steal what rest they could before the darkness deepened.
-They were worn out by travel, by worry, by the heavy meal in their bellies.
-They knew the night in this place gave no promises.
+All the laughter and stories had faded away, leaving the place with the steady sound of people breathing.
+Many adults lay down early too, hoping to steal what rest they could before midnight came.
+They were worn out by travel, by worry, and the meal in their bellies.

 But not all could sleep.